JSusak/Viola-Jones-Algorithm-Alarm/README.md

 This project was made in a few hours, stemming from an idea which came to me as I woke up :)
 The **Viola Jones Algorithm Alarm** makes use of the OpenCV library (discussed below) in order to capture real time footage of a computer webcam, providing alerts whenever a face appears.

 Footage is consistently recorded and played back for the user, while also detecting the prescence of any defining facial features.
-A periodic timer occurs to process a single frame captured at that moment - If a rough outline of a face IS detected in the frame, an external JSON file is updated with the time of detection, the image is saved to an external folder to view later and a blaring alarm plays >:)
+A periodic timer occurs to process a single frame captured at that moment - If a rough outline of a face IS detected in the frame, an external JSON file is updated as well as tables in a database created with SQLite3 with the time of detection, the image is saved to an external folder to view later and a blaring alarm plays >:)

 Making this fun program was an introductory gateway into **object detection frameworks** and **computer vision** alongside the brushing up of my Python skills which I haven't done for a while (due to learning Java for my CS classes and JavaScript for my Discord bot).